 The WVDP Ambient Air Monitoring Network (AAMN) is an EPA-approved ambient air monitoring system.
-In 2021, the WVDP placed sixteen (16) ambient air samplers, one in each 16 compass sectors within approximately 1 to 2 miles of the Main Plant.
+In 2012, the WVDP placed sixteen (16) ambient air samplers, one in each 16 compass sectors within approximately 1 to 2 miles of the Main Plant.
 The locations are in proximity to our nearest residents in each sector.
 This network of off-site continuous air samplers is used to demonstrate annual compliance with the NESHAP, established by the EPA.

 The samples are collected every two weeks, composited, and analyzed on a quarterly basis.
 The resulting composite is utilized to evaluate trending and to validate that WVDP air emissions remain well below the EPA dose limit.
-This off-site monitoring system has effectively monitored the air quality surrounding the site during demolition activities.
+This off-site monitoring system has effectively monitored the air quality surrounding the site during deconstruction activities.
 The network's detection limit meets (and is lower than) the required EPA detection limits.
-The system operates continuously and is used to demonstrate compliance with the EPA annual dose standard (10 mrem/year) in air (see page 4 for the explanation about 'dose').
+The system operates continuously and is used to demonstrate compliance with the EPA annual dose standard in the air.

-The Ambient Air Monitoring System consists of samplers that continuously pull the air across filters that capture small particulates.
-Samples are sent to a qualified off-site laboratory where radioactive materials are analyzed by very sensitive instruments.
+The ambient air monitoring system consists of samplers that continuously pull the air across filters that capture small particulates.
+Samples are sent to a qualified off-site laboratory where radioactive materials are analyzed by highly sensitive instruments.
 Their analytical processes provide detection sensitivity for low levels of airborne radioactivity-up to one million times more sensitive than real-time monitors.

-QUARTERLY OFF-SITE SURFACE WATER MONITORING REPORT Third Quarter 2023
+QUARTERLY OFF-SITE SURFACE WATER MONITORING REPORT Third Quarter 2024